BLSHEE22/four-part-composer/README.md

 'melody.py' TODO:
 - Implement sixteenth notes.
+- Implement 'target note' feature to create countour and punctuate phrases.
 - Add 'rhythmic motif' feature that writes and employs rhythmic motifs.
 - Implement smarter rests that punctuate phrases and are not just random.
 - Create more random variables to control dynamics, articulations, ornaments, tempo, and meter.